3.2 GPA Colleges: Browse Schools That Accept a 3.2 GPA

 Earning a 3.2 GPA, two-tenths above the national average GPA is generally considered a good GPA.
 It shows academic proficiency and consistency, as well as makes you eligible to apply to a high number of colleges.

 What colleges can I get into with a 3.2 GPA?

-You’re eligible to apply to a wide variety of colleges, and are a good candidate for a good chunk of them.
-To improve acceptance into more competitive institutions, you would need a GPA closer to a 3.5, but your college eligible is good!
+You’re eligible to apply to a wide variety of colleges and are a good candidate for a good chunk of them.
+To improve acceptance into more competitive institutions, you would need a GPA closer to 3.5, but your college eligibility is good!
 You can include colleges such as the California State University-Fresno, Suffolk University, and the University of West Georgia among your target schools — along with many more!

 What percentile is a 3.2 GPA?

 A 3.2 GPA is a straight B with a percentile of 87%.

 What scholarships can you get with a 3.2 GPA?